 As we have outlined above, there are different ways in which an accident at a holiday camp could potentially happen, which could also include illnesses caused by a failure in the duty of care to customers.
 In the event that a holiday company fail to operate at reasonably expected standards for their industry, it may be possible to claim against them if their negligence resulted in harm to you.

 Possible accidents could potentially include but are not limited to:

-- A sports accident where injury was sustained during a physical activity because the correct protective wear was not supplied.
+- A sports accident where the injury was sustained during physical activity because the correct protective wear was not supplied.

 - A beach accident that caused injury while engaging in a water sport activity organised by a holiday company such as surfing because there was no adequate supervision.